randy3k/ProjectManager/README.md

 [![Donate via PayPal](https://img.shields.io/badge/paypal-donate-009cde.svg?style=flat-square)](https://www.paypal.me/randy3k/5usd)
 [![Donate via Gratipay](https://img.shields.io/badge/gratipay-donate-yellow.svg?style=flat-square)](https://gratipay.com/~randy3k/)

-Dont't have any idea what `*.sublime-project` and `*.sublime-workspace` are doing?
+Don't have any idea what `*.sublime-project` and `*.sublime-workspace` are doing?
 Forget where the project files are?
 Don't worry, Project Manager will help organizing the project files by putting them in a centralized location.
 (It is inspired by Atom's [Project Manager](https://atom.io/packages/project-manager), but Atom's Project Manager is inspired by the built-in Sublime Text Project Manager, so there is a circular reasoning here).

 ![Screenshot](https://cloud.githubusercontent.com/assets/1690993/20858319/7f12a6ec-b911-11e6-8fc5-f4cbf6b6f12b.png)